dmunch/car_api/README.md

+This example was realized using Ruby, Sinatra, RSpec for unit tests and PostgreSQL 9.4.
+The choice of not using an ORM was deliberate for various reasons:
+- There's no business logic on the Ruby side, so no need for a strong model
+- By using Postgres' JSONB type we don't have a static schema
+- No mapping, serialization, and deserialization is needed.
+By directly storing JSON in the database all we need to do is passing it through.

+As a matter-of-fact, the CarRepository knows nothing about cars and acts more as a spatial-enabled JSON store.
+If we need a strong domain-model later-on the mapping to POROs can be done in a second step.

 ## Run instructions

 ### By using Docker (aka the simple way)

 - Install [Docker](https://docs.docker.com/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).
 If you're on Windows or Mac OSX go directly for the [Docker Toolbox](https://www.docker.com/toolbox).
 - Clone this repository and cd into it.
-- Initalize the database by running ``` docker-compose run car_api rake db:init```.
+- Initialize the database by running ``` docker-compose run car_api rake db:init```.
 Lots of things are happening here on the first run, so be a little patient.
 - Run the tests by running ``` docker-compose run car_api rake spec```
 - If you're patient, run the benchmark by running ``` docker-compose run car_api rake spec:benchmark```
 - Seed the database with the data provided in data.json by running ``` docker-compose run car_api rake db:seed```